Vishnu287345/Sales-Dashboard-with-Predictive-Analytics/README.md

 $ yarn start
 ```

-> The server will initialize in the browser: <http://localhost:3000>
+> The frontend server will initialize in the browser: <http://localhost:3000>

 ```bash
 # Access the backend server with the following